pborenstein/vault-tool-tool/VAULT_TOOL_SETUP.md

 ### Best Practices

+- The agent must be manually installed to be available
-- Let Claude trigger the docs-updater agent automatically
+- Let Claude trigger the docs-updater agent when appropriate trigger conditions are met
 - The agent will synchronize all documentation with current code state
 - It updates README, architecture docs, and code comments
 - Always run before major commits